programmingBae/Data_and_Machine-Learning/DeepLearning.AI TensorFlow Developer/README.md

 ## This directory is just to save and documenting all of my works.
-## Please follow Coursera rules, do not copy and paste from this repo!!!
+# Please do follow Coursera rules, do not copy and paste from this repo!!!